dhwang/gi/gitak/server/README.txt

 Browser Platforms

 ---------------------------------
-TIBCO General Interface(TM) Framework
+General Interface Framework

-  TIBCO General Interface Framework and applications created with TIBCO General Interface Builder execute in a web browser listed below.
+  General Interface Framework and applications created with General Interface Builder execute in a web browser listed below.

-  A web server or HTTP server is required to host the deployed TIBCO General Interface Framework and TIBCO General Interface applications.
+  A web server or HTTP server is required to host the deployed General Interface Framework and General Interface applications.

-  TIBCO General Interface Framework and TIBCO General Interface applications run on the following browsers.
+  General Interface Framework and General Interface applications run on the following browsers.

   Internet Explorer 7.0 and 6.0.x for: